Guldsmeden Hotels: Hotel Eyja Guldsmeden (Reykjavík)

 Hotel Eyja Guldsmeden in Reykiavik opened in 2015 and has 65 rooms.

-Lulu Guldsmeden Hotel(Berlin)
+Lulu Guldsmeden Hotel (Berlin)

 Lulu Guldsmeden Hotel, opened in September 2016, is located on Potsdamer Strasse in Berlin, Germany.
 It has 81 rooms, six suites, and facilities include a meeting room for 12 people.

-Chapung Se Bali Resort & Spa (Ubud, Bali - Indonesia)
+Chapung Se Bali Resort & Spa (Ubud, Bali Indonesia)

 Chapung Se Bali Resort & Spa opened in 2010.
 It has 14 Suites and 8 Villas.

-Future hotel openings
+John & Will Silohotel by Guldsmeden

-In November 2017, it was announced that Guldsmeden Hotels will open their sixth hotel in Copenhagen at the corner of Gullfossgade and Artillerivej om Islands Brygge in 2019.
-The hotel will have 214 rooms and 50 work stations.
-The building is owned by PFA Ejendomme.
+In 2024 Guldsmeden Hotels opened its second hotel in Germany in the northern port city of Bremen, approximately 125 kilometers southwest of Hamburg.
+The hotel in Bremen has 116 rooms and a suite.
+It is located in the silo buildings by the harbour and close to the center, which used to house the breakfast company Kellogg's factory.
+The hotel is named "John & Will" after the brothers John and Will Kellogg, who were behind, among other things, Kellogg's cornflakes.

 Awards

 Guldsmeden Hotels won the award for Best Hotel Chain at the Danish Travel Awards in 2017 and was runner-up in 2016.